Los Angeles Sparks

-Franchise history
+History

 1997–2000: Beginnings and bright future

 The 1997 WNBA season, the league's first, opened with a game between the Sparks and the New York Liberty at the Sparks home (The Forum) in Inglewood.
 The Sparks lost the game 57–67.
 Sparks player Penny Toler scored the league's first two points with a lay-up 59 seconds into the game.
 The Sparks finished with a record of 14–14.
 The team did compete for a playoff spot, but because of a loss to the Phoenix Mercury in the final game of the season, the Sparks missed the playoffs.
 In the 1998 WNBA season, the Sparks finished 12–18, missing the playoffs once more.

 The 1999 season featured the development of Lisa Leslie and the Sparks' first playoff berth, as the Sparks posted a 20–12 record.
 The Sparks won their first playoff game and series with a win over the Sacramento Monarchs.
 They played in the Western Conference Finals but fell to the defending champion Houston Comets, 2 games to 1, in the three-game series.

 The 2000 season was a record one, as the Sparks had a 28–4 record, the best in league history, and second only to the 1998 Houston Comets for best all-time.
 In the playoffs, the Sparks swept the Phoenix Mercury in the first round but lost in the Western Conference Finals again, when they were swept by the Comets.
 Ultimately, the Sparks were playing in the shadow of the Comets, who won the first four WNBA championships.